 How to Pack a Week’s Worth of Stuff in a Carry-On

-At $25 to $35 per suitcase (or more!), airline checked-bag fees can add up fast.
-There are definitely more enjoyable ways to spend your hard-earned vacation dollars.
+Gone are the days where your bags fly for free–some airlines will soon charge fees to store bags in overhead bins.
+That could cut into your vacation budget.
+What’s a traveler to do?
 “Learn to pack skinny,” says Tamela Rich, veteran airline business traveler and author of “Live Full Throttle.”
 Rich never checks bags when she travels by air, even if she’ll be gone for weeks.
 You don’t have to either.

 Rich’s trip tips will help you get a week’s worth of stuff into a carry-on bag, which saves money and time — no more waiting for your luggage at baggage claim.